 What is a compost thermometer?

-A compost thermometer is a device used to measure the internal temperature of compost.
+A compost thermometer is simply a device used to measure the internal temperature of compost.
 It usually consists of a dial attached to a metal or plastic probe.
-The probe has a temperature sensor at its tip which is inserted into the compost.
+The probe has a temperature sensor at its tip, which is inserted into the compost.

 Do you actually need a compost thermometer?

-- It allows you to take action if your compost does not get hot enough or indeed if gets too hot.
-That helps in several ways.
-For example, by taking action to get the compost warmer, you can get compost faster and ensure you kill pathogens.
-Plus, by keeping it from getting too hot you can get better quality compost.
+That helps in two ways.
+First, by taking action to get the compost warmer, you can get compost faster and ensure you kill pathogens.

-- Curiosity!
-If you’ve built a good compost heap, it won’t be long before you are dying to know what temperature it is.
-The temperatures will also indicate which type of compost bacteria are active, and which stage the composting is at.
+If you’ve built a good compost pile, it won’t be long before you are dying to know what temperature it is.
+It’s also super interesting to know what stage the compost is at, and which compost bacteria are likely to be active.

 Learn more about the differences between hot and cold composting.